swhid/swhid.github.io/docs/faq.md

 ## Is SHA-1 still secure?

 SHA-1 is known to be vulnerable to **collision attacks**, but the SWHID standard applies SHA-1 in a specific context—identifying source code and development history, not signing or encrypting data.
 Following the best practices adopted by all Git based platforms today, **SWHID identifiers are calculated in a way that prevents collisions produced from currently known attacks to return valid identifiers**, using techniques such as structured preambles and collision detection tools.
 This is analogous to what recent versions of Git do—using the so-called “sha1collisiondetection” hashing scheme—in the wake of the SHAttered attack.
 The **SWHID** standard computes SHA-1 on payloads that are prefixed by their length (see: "Why does SWHID use SHA-1?").
-This means that even in the case of a new attack, only collisions that do not alter the payload's length are theoretically possible.
+This means that even in the case of a new attack, collisions that alter the payload's length look highly improbable.

 We recognize that **no hash function is future-proof**, which is why the SWHID standard includes an **explicit version number** (`swh:1:...`) that allows smooth upgrades to stronger hash algorithms in future versions.